April 6, 2017

 The California motor vehicle exemption helps determine whether you can keep your car, truck, van, or other vehicle if you file for Chapter 7 bankruptcy.
 Here you’ll find information about the California car exemption: how much it is, what types of vehicles it covers, how it works for married couples, how to find the applicable statute, and more.

 California’s motor vehicle exemption plays a large role in determining whether or not the bankruptcy trustee (the official tasked with overseeing your case) can take your vehicle to repay your unsecured creditors in a Chapter 7 bankruptcy.
 If the equity in your car is less than California’s car exemption, then the trustee cannot sell it.
 If the equity in your car is significantly more than the applicable exemption amount, the trustee is likely to sell your car to repay your unsecured creditors.
 For details, see The Motor Vehicle Exemption: Can You Keep Your Car in Chapter 7 Bankruptcy?

 Keep in mind that even if your car is safe from the bankruptcy trustee, the lender may be able to repossess your car during or after bankruptcy if you fall behind on your payment or don't sign a reaffirmation agreement.
 To learn more, see Your Car in Chapter 7 Bankruptcy.

 In California’s Exemption System 1, you can exempt up to $3,050 of the equity in your car or some other type of vehicle.
 In California’s Exemption System 2, you can exempt up to $5,350 in car equity in one or more vehicles.

 Some states allow bankruptcy filers to use the Federal Bankruptcy Exemptions instead of state exemptions, but California is not one of these states.

 If you are using California’s System 2 and your car equity is more than $5,100, you may be able to cover the extra equity by using a wildcard exemption.
 California’s System 2 wildcard exemption allows you to exempt up to $1,350 of any property.
-You can also apply any unused portion of the homestead or burial plot exemption (which is $25,075) to any other property, including your car.
+You can also apply any unused portion of the homestead or burial plot exemption (which is $25,575) to any other property, including your car.
 (To learn more, see The California Wildcard Exemption in Bankruptcy.)

 California’s System 1 does not have a wildcard exemption.